jacobbubu/pull-mux/README.md

 ## Intro.

-This repo. is highly inspired by [pull-mux](https://github.com/nichoth/pull-mux) but support add sun stream dynamically.
+This repo. is highly inspired by [pull-mux](https://github.com/nichoth/pull-mux) but support add sub-stream dynamically.

 ## Usage